DirectoryTree/Scout/README.md

 <h3 align="center">
-    🚨 This repository has been rebuild, renamed and moved to <a href="https://github.com/DirectoryTree/Watchdog">Watchdog</a> 🚨
+    🚨 This repository has been rebuilt, renamed and moved to <a href="https://github.com/DirectoryTree/Watchdog">Watchdog</a> 🚨
 </h3>

 <p align="center">